CookiePLMonster/CookiePLMonster.github.io/pages/portfolio.md

 ---
 layout: page
 title: Portfolio
-subtitle: "Projects I have been involved in, mostly professionally."
+subtitle: "Projects I have been involved in."
 excerpt: Projects I have been involved in.
 permalink: /portfolio/
 ---